 ET Plus Litigation

-Brian serves as counsel for Monsanto and Bayer defending the Roundup® products-liability litigation.
-Plaintiffs allege personal injuries, including non-Hodgkin’s lymphoma, caused by Roundup® herbicide.
+Serves as counsel for Monsanto and Bayer defending the Roundup® products liability litigation.
+Plaintiffs allege personal injuries, including non-Hodgkin's lymphoma, caused by Roundup® herbicide.
 The MDL is pending in the Northern District of California, with state-court proceedings pending in Missouri, California, and other states.

 Las Vegas Hepatitis C Litigation (District Court, Clark County, Nevada)

-Brian provided strategic direction, coordinated six trial teams, and spent 30 days on trial, for UnitedHealthcare in litigation encompassing over 40 individual cases, pending before 20 different judges in state court.
-Plaintiffs were individuals who claimed to have contracted Hepatitis C during endoscopy procedures performed at clinics that were on defendants' networks of approved healthcare providers.
-Defendants were health plans and other entities affiliated with UnitedHealthcare.
+Provided strategic direction, coordinated six trial teams, and spent thirty days on trial for UnitedHealthcare in litigation encompassing over forty individual cases, pending before twenty different state-court judges.
+Plaintiffs were individuals who claimed to have contracted hepatitis C during procedures performed at clinics that were in defendants’ networks.
 Bartlit Beck tried one case (Martin v.
-PacifiCare of Nevada, et al.), resulting in a favorable jury verdict and subsequent settlement of half of the pending cases.
+PacifiCare of Nevada), resulting in a favorable jury verdict and subsequent settlement of half of the pending cases.
 Bartlit Beck began trying a second case (Paul v.
-Health Plan of Nevada, et al.), which settled one month into trial, along with the other remaining cases.
+Health Plan of Nevada), which settled one month into trial, along with the other remaining cases

 Yaz®/Yasmin® Birth Control Litigation (S.D.
 Ill.)

-In addition to his role as one of Bayer's trial counsel in the first case set for trial, Brian was part of the small national-counsel team directing Bayer's overall defense of the Yaz® and Yasmin® birth-control litigation.
+One of Bayer's trial counsel in the first case set for trial and part of the small national-counsel team directing Bayer's overall defense of the Yaz® and Yasmin® birth-control litigation.
 Plaintiffs alleged personal injuries, including blood clots and gallbladder injuries, caused by the oral contraceptives Yaz® and Yasmin®.
 MDL in the Southern District of Illinois and large, coordinated state-court proceedings in California, New Jersey, and Pennsylvania.
 No adverse judgments among approximately 20,000 lawsuits and claims resolved by voluntary dismissals, judgments in favor of Bayer, and settlements.

 Represented AstraZeneca as one of its trial counsel in mass tort litigation filed by plaintiffs alleging personal injuries caused by the antipsychotic medication Seroquel®.
-Brian’s role included representing AstraZeneca in Hopkins, Scaife, and Jones -- the first several Seroquel® cases selected to be tried in state court in Delaware, all of which were resolved shortly before trial on summary judgment in AstraZeneca’s favor.
+Represented AstraZeneca in Hopkins, Scaife, and Jones – the first several Seroquel® cases selected to be tried in state court in Delaware, all of which were resolved shortly before trial on summary judgment in AstraZeneca's favor.

 City of Milwaukee v.
 NL Industries, Inc. (Circuit Court, Milwaukee County, Wisconsin)

-Briefed and argued NL’s motion for summary judgment on plaintiff’s claim for $108 million in alleged future damages for lead-paint abatement.
+Briefed and argued NL's motion for summary judgment on plaintiff's claim for $108 million in alleged future damages for lead-paint abatement.
 Victory for NL.
-Court dismissed with prejudice 100 percent of plaintiff’s future-damages claim.
+Court dismissed with prejudice 100% of plaintiff's future damages claim.
 Featured in The American Lawyer.